Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 How Many Colors You Need to Start

 Beginners often wonder how many food colors they need to buy and whether they should build a large palette right away.
-In practice, a small set is enough to start.
+In practice, a small set is enough.

-Understanding the principles of color mixing is far more important than owning dozens of ready-made shades.
+Understanding color mixing for royal icing is far more important than owning dozens of ready-made shades.

 For beginners, a basic set of six colors is enough: